-Thirteen municipalities from Duncan to Campbell River participate in the Inter-Community Business Licence program, which makes obtaining a business licence easier and less costly for businesses, which provide services in more than one central Vancouver Island community.
+Municipalities from Sooke to Campbell River participate in the Inter-Community Business Licence program, which makes obtaining a business licence easier and less costly for businesses that provide services in more than one south and central Vancouver Island community.

-This initiative, new in 2014, saves businesses from obtaining a separate business licence from each community in which they wish to do business or provide services.
-In partnership with the Ministry of Jobs, Tourism and Skills Training, many communities in British Columbia have worked together to create an inter-community business licence program for their region.
-Municipalities participating in the central region of Vancouver Island include Campbell River, Comox, Courtenay, Cumberland, Duncan, Lake Cowichan, Ladysmith, Nanaimo, North Cowichan, Parksville, Port Alberni and Qualicum Beach.
+This initiative, new in 2014 and expanded in 2019, saves businesses from obtaining a separate business licence from each community in which they wish to do business or provide services.
+In partnership with the Ministry of Jobs, Trades and Technology, many communities in British Columbia have worked together to create an inter-community business licence program for their region.

 What is an inter-community business?

 An inter-community business is defined as a business that performs a service in more than one community by moving from client to client rather than having a client come to a fixed place of business.
 Such a business may or may not have a storefront or physical location in a community.
 This includes, but is not limited to trades, plumbers, electricians, cleaning services, pest control or other similar businesses.
 An inter-community business does not include businesses selling goods or services from fixed or semi fixed locations where customers come to them.
 Examples of excluded businesses include fruit stands, roadside vehicle vendors, mobile stores, flea markets, concession stands and trade shows.